 Nursing Home Residents’ Rights

-The Nursing Home Reform Amendments made to the Omnibus Reconciliation Act (OBRA)—also known as the Nursing Home Reform Act of 1987—created a set of standards of care and rights for people living in certified nursing facilities.
+The Nursing Home Reform Amendments made to the Omnibus Reconciliation Act (OBRA)—also known as the Nursing Home Reform Act of 1987—created a set of standards for care and rights for people living in certified nursing facilities.

 - Be treated with dignity and respect, including making your own schedule and taking part in the activities you choose.

-- Be free from discrimination based on race, color, national origin, disability, age, or religion.
+- Be free from discrimination based on race, color, national origin, disability, age or religion.

 - Be free from restraints when those restraints are being used to discipline you for the staff’s own convenience.
 This includes physical restraints such as side rails and chemical restraints such as drugs.